-Figure 5.2: Example of the Time Estimate dialogue.
+Figure 5.2: Example of the Time Estimate dialogue box.
 The user has entered a range of angular resolutions and the OT has calculated that three possible configuration combinations fulfill the requested range and allow the source LAS to be properly imaged.
+There are also two clusters.